nkhachao/NLP-Task-Solver/README.md

-# Trasformer-based Natural Language Task Solving App
+# Transformer-based Natural Language Task Solving App

 This is a project for our Intelligent Systems course.